 As we have already seen, each kind of animal or plant is characterized by the appearance of a definite number of chromosomes in the nuclei of its cells at the time when these are undergoing division by mitosis.
-Although differing greatly in different species the number is usually the same for all the cells of which the body in each case is composed.
+Although not absolutely constant in all cases the number is usually the same for all the different somatic cells of which the body is composed.
 It is usually an even number, and (with certain exceptions) it remains the same in successive generations of individuals.